dimsumws/DSA3101-Group5/README.md

 ### Subgroup B

 Folders in Subgroup B contain models in Python files.
-However, some questions, such as B2 and B5, contain PDF reports on findings.
+However, B2 contains a PDF report on findings.

 1. [Demand Prediction for Attractions and Services](./demand_prediction/)